 In what follows, I focus on how government controls $[\varepsilon] \sim \emptyset$ alternation in Czech.
 The type of nuclei, which dominate any vowel - zero alternation site, are known as empty nuclei.
 Furthermore, empty nuclei are also all nuclear positions without any phonological content.
 Generally, there are two sites in the phonological structure where the empty nuclei are situated: 1. vowel - zero alternation, 2. after domain final consonants (domain final empty nuclei).
-In other words, the phonological structure of all VIs in the morphological component (each VI creates a phonological domain) ends with a nuclear constituent which is either empty (for example root \sqrt{VES} or affixes -k(a) or $-ov(\hat{y})$) or filled by some phono-
+In other words, the phonological structure of all VIs in the morphological component (each VI creates a phonological domain) ends with a nuclear constituent which is either empty (for example root $\sqrt{\text{VES}}$ or affixes -k(a) or $-ov(\acute{y})$) or filled by some phonological expression (for example affixes -a or vy-).
+(Arguments for the existence of domain final empty nuclei are given in Kaye 1990.)

 Let's take the root $\sqrt{\text{VES}}$ 'louse' as an example.
 Its phonological structure is outlined in (5).
-N1 is an empty nucleus with alternating [ε], N2 is a domain final empty nucleus without any phonological expression.
+N_1 is an empty nucleus with alternating $[\epsilon]$, N_2 is a domain final empty nucleus without any phonological expression.
 We can see that these two types of empty nuclei differ in the representation assigned to them in the morphological component.